OguzPastirmaci/vsts-dockerhub-dockercloud-azure/docs/setting-up-linux-virtual-machine-in-azure-as-the-build-agent.md

 ![](<media/start_agent.png>)

-And now, you have a build agent configured for Visual Studio Online.
+And now, you have a build agent configured for Visual Studio Team Services.